Inference in Linear Dyadic Data Models with Network Spillovers: Monte Carlo Simulations

 with $m\coloneqq d(i,j)$ representing the dyad between agent $i$ and $j$.
 The dyad-specific regressor $x_{m}$ is defined as $x_{m}\coloneqq |z_{i} - z_{j}|$, where both $z_{i}$ and $z_{j}$ are drawn independently from $\mathcal{N}(0,1)$.
 The regression coefficient is fixed to $\beta=1$ across specifications.

 The dyad-specific error term $\varepsilon_{m}$ is constructed to exhibit non-zero correlation with $\varepsilon_{m'}$ as long as dyads $m$ and $m'$ are connected (i.e., in the network terminology, there exists a path in the simulated network), while the strength of the correlation is assumed to decay as they are more distant.
-To that end, we draw $\varepsilon_{m} \coloneqq \sum_{m'} \gamma_{m,m'} \eta_{m,m'}$, where $\gamma_{m,m'}$ equals $\gamma^{s}$ if the distance between $m$ and $m'$ is $s$, and $0$ otherwise, for $\gamma\in[0,1]$\footnote{In this simulation, we focus on cases of positive spillovers.
-Cases of negative spillovers can be analysed in an analogous manner.} and $s\in\{1,\ldots,S\}$ with $S$ being the maximum geodesic distance that the spillover propagates to.
+To that end, we draw $\varepsilon_{m} \coloneqq \sum_{m'} \gamma_{m,m'} \eta_{m,m'}$, where $\gamma_{m,m'}$ equals $\gamma^{s}$ if the distance between $m$ and $m'$ is $s$, and $0$ otherwise, for $\gamma\in[0,1]$\footnote{In this simulation, we focus on cases of positive spillovers, as negative spillovers can be analyzed analogously.} and $s\in\{1,\ldots,S\}$ with $S$ being the maximum geodesic distance that the spillover propagates to.
 Each $\eta_{m,m'}$ is drawn $i.i.d.$ from $\mathcal{N}(0,1)$.
+Hence, $\gamma$ controls the strength of spillover effects, representing their decay rate.
 If $\gamma=1$, then spillover effects are the same no matter how far the agents are apart, i.e., the spillover effects do not decay.
 If $\gamma = 0$, there are no spillover effects, so the dyadic-robust variance estimator should be consistent.
 The case of $S=2$ corresponds to a situation where up to friends of friends may matter for spillovers.